一、端午節英文由來 Brief History

 While there are many traditions and customs for the Dragon Boat Festival, we’ll focus on ones that are most popular and practiced today.

 This activity is to symbolize the people trying to disperse fish away from Qu Yuan’s body so that it would not be eaten.
 Dragon Boat racing has evolved into not only a widely celebrated activity, but also an international sport.

 2. Eating Zongzi 吃粽子

-Zongzi, or glutinous rice wrapped in bamboo leaves (what a mouthful name), is symbolized in a way similar to that of Dragon Boat racing.
+Zongzi, or glutinous rice wrapped in bamboo leaves, is symbolized in a way similar to that of Dragon Boat racing.
 To protect Qu Yuan’s body from being eaten by fish, people would feed the fish Zongzi instead.
 Of course, in modern times, rather than throw the delicacy into the water, people eat it in celebration of the festival.
 Zongzi from different regions also differ in taste and texture!

 3. Carrying Sachets 戴香包

 It is a custom to carry colorful silk sachets filled with herbs and other aromatics during the festival.
 This is said to ward off and protect people (typically children) from evil and bad spirits.